How To Combine Quantum Computing And Machine Learning

 That is the promise.
 And if you want to become a Quantum Machine Learning Researcher, it is your duty to fulfill that promise.

-On an abstract level, the idea sounds simple: take the raw power of Quantum Computing is a different kind of computation that builds upon the phenomena of Quantum Mechanics. add the flexibility of Machine Learning is an approach on solving problems by deriving the rules from data instead of explicitly programming., and expect breakthroughs.
+On an abstract level, the idea sounds simple: take the raw power of Quantum Computing is a different kind of computation that builds upon the phenomena of Quantum Mechanics.
+Learn more about Quantum Computing add the flexibility of Machine Learning is an approach on solving problems by deriving the rules from data instead of explicitly programming.
+Learn more about Machine Learning, and expect breakthroughs.

 However, as soon as you get down to specifics, difficulties arise.